Essential Science for Teachers: Physical Science

 Wrap up the session with an additional 60 minutes of investigation through discussion and activity.

 Each session will contain the following homework activities.
 All participants should complete the assignments marked with * — the Reading Assignment, the Problem Set, the Ongoing Concept Mapping, and Preparing for the Next Session.
-Participants taking the course for graduate credit must complete all of the listed assignments, including those described in the Graduate Course Requirements section.

 Reading Assignments will help you to draw connections between the session topics and research on children’s ideas.
 Readings will be discussed at the session that follows their assignment.
 The readings can be found in the Appendix.